 Mahahual might be small, but it packs on plenty of charm and adventure!
 I spent 3 days here but was sad to leave when it was time to head to Bacalar.
 In this article, I will share some of my favorite things to do in Mahahual, so you can also plan your dream getaway.

 The World’s Second Largest Barrier Reef (or the Mesoamerican Reef System) is at the doorstep of Mahahual, which means you are less than 10 minutes away from some of the best diving in the world!
 When you go on a diving trip in Mahahual, you will see a stunning array of marine wildlife such as sea turtles, manta rays, all sorts of fish, and if you get lucky – even manatees!

 Best diving companies in Mahahual

-There are several shops in Mahahual that offer diving and snorkeling tours, and most of them are located along the main street (Malecon).
+There are several shops in Mahahual that offer diving and snorkeling tours, and most of them are located along the waterfront (Malecon).

-Among them are Alux Divers that offers private and small group tours; Pepe Dive Mahahual that also sells diving trips to the neighboring town of Xcalak famous for its marine biodiversity and Banco Chinchorro Biosphere Reserve that can be reached by boat from Mahahual; and Mahahual Dive Center that also offers diving and snorkeling tours in several locations in the Mahahual area.
+Among them are Alux Divers that offers private and small group tours; Pepe Dive Mahahual that also sells diving trips to the neighboring town of Xcalak famous for its marine biodiversity and Banco Chinchorro Biosphere Reserve that can be reached by boat from Mahahual; and Mahahual Dive Center that also offers diving and snorkeling tours.

 2. Learn scuba diving in Mahahual

-Mahahual beaches are second to none.
+Mahahual beaches are some of the best in Costa Maya.
 Many restaurants along Malecon have beach clubs where you can stay all day after purchasing a drink and a meal.
-Crazy, right?:) My favorite beach club in Mahahual is Blue Kay, located across from Blue Kay Hotel on the northern end of Malecon.
+Crazy, right?:) My favorite beach club in Mahahual is Blue Kay across from Blue Kay Hotel on the northern end of Malecon.

 👌 Book your stay at BlueKay Hotel to enjoy the stunning Mahahual beach!